This screen allows you to track the execution of your Continous Integration (CI) processes.

 The Code Coverage report provides information about the apex tests that are run, the classes that are covered, and the assertions that have failed and provides a percentage of the code that is covered by the test execution.

-AutoRABIT runs the PMD code analysis and provides a report of the violations of the static rule-set and common code flaws like unnecessary object creation, and so on.
+AutoRABIT runs the PMD and Checkmarx code analysis and provides a report of the violations of the static rule-set and common code flaws like unnecessary object creation, and so on.

 - Class Coverage